Mathematica Inc.: Research

-In 1968, the pre-split Mathematica company conducted the first social policy experiment in the United States, the New Jersey Income Maintenance Experiment (an experimental study of a negative income tax), to test ways of encouraging low-income individuals to work.
+In 1968, Mathematica conducted the first social policy experiment in the United States, the New Jersey Income Maintenance Experiment (an experimental study of a negative income tax), to test ways of encouraging low-income individuals to work.
+The subdivision in charge of social experiments was renamed Mathematica Policy Research in 1975, and was known for its large-scale random assignment evaluations of policies and programs such as abstinence education and Job Corps.

-In 1975, it was incorporated under its present name, as part of Mathematica, Inc. In 1986, the firm became employee-owned, and the only firm using the Mathematica name.

-MPR became known for its large-scale random assignment evaluations of policies and programs such as abstinence education and Job Corps.
+In 1986, a group of employees purchased Mathematica Policy Research from its corporate parent Martin Marietta (now Lockheed Martin) and has since remained employee-owned, changing its name to Mathematica, Inc. in 2019.

 Research centers

 In early 1995, Mathematica formed a research affiliate, the Center for Studying Health System Change, which provides objective analyses of how the country’s changing health care system affects individuals and families.

 In 2007, the company launched the Center for Studying Disability Policy (CSDP), to inform disability policy formation with rigorous, objective research, and data collected from the people disability policy aims to serve.
 CSDP provides leadership and support for disability research and data collection conducted by Mathematica.